Nintendo Network: Nintendo 3DS

 The Nintendo 3DS Internet Browser is an Internet browser designed for the Nintendo 3DS system.
 It was released via firmware update on June 6, 2011, in North America and June 7, 2011, in Europe and Japan.
 The browser functions as a multitasking application.
 As such, it can be used while another application, such as a game, is suspended in the background.
 The browser is primarily controlled with the stylus but can be controlled with the Circle Pad or the D-pad to cycle through links on the page.

 The browser itself supports HTML, CSS, JavaScript, and some HTML5 elements but does not support Flash, video, and music files.
-It can also show 3D image files with the .MPO file extension on the upper screen and will allow the user to save the image to his or her SD card; this can also be done with 2D JPEG files.
+It can also show 3D image files with the .MPO file extension on the upper screen and would allow the user to save the image to the console's SD card; this can also be done with 2D JPEG files.
 Additionally, the browser supports file uploads on forms, limiting them to JPEG and MPO images in the system's photo gallery.

 An improved browser is featured on the New Nintendo 3DS consoles, notably having a different interface and the ability to play HTML5-based videos.

 Wii U

 The Wii U Internet Browser is an Internet browser designed for the Wii U system.
-It was released on launch day alongside Wii U via firmware update on November 18, 2012, in North America and November 30, 2012, in Europe.
+It was released on launch day alongside Wii U via a firmware update on November 18, 2012, in North America and November 30, 2012, in Europe.
 The browser functions as a multitasking application and, as such, can be used while another application, such as a game, is suspended in the background.
 The browser is primarily controlled with the Wii U GamePad's touchscreen but can be controlled with the Analog sticks for scrolling and zoom, or the D-pad to cycle through links on the page.

 The browser itself supports HTML, CSS, JavaScript, and HTML5 elements but does not support Flash, video, and music files.
 However, it can play HTML5 video and audio in websites such as YouTube.
 The browser has the ability to hide the TV screen through a "virtual curtain" (which shows the screens of the paused game), therefore allowing the user to browse the Internet with much more privacy through the GamePad.
 The browser can upload a screenshot of the suspended software, either from the TV or GamePad.

 Exploit

-The Wii U could run software, including homebrew, through the SD Card with an exploit via the internet browser with a malformed form for newer updates, and a malformed video on lower versions.
+The Wii U could run software, including homebrew, through the SD card with an exploit via the internet browser with a malformed form for newer updates, and a malformed video on lower versions.